Guide to Acute Liver Failure

 • It can be caused by overdosing on medication or ingesting toxic substances, and often affects those with no pre-existing liver conditions.

 • Medications can treat acute liver failure caused by overdoses and toxins.
-In all other cases, a liver transplantation will be required.
+In many other cases, a liver transplantation is required.

 Causes